Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 Dodge Charger Best, Neutral, and Worst Years

 We didn’t just pull these rankings out of thin air.
-Our categorizations are the result of meticulous research, considering a smorgasbord of factors:
+Our categorizations are the result of exhaustive research, considering a smorgasbord of elements:

 - What owners are saying (surveys don’t lie)